dhar135/expense-tracker-cli/README.md

 ./gradlew test
 ```

+## Future Features

+- Allow users to set a budget for each month and show a warning when the user exceeds the budget.
+- Allow users to export expenses to a CSV file.

 ## License

 This project is available under the MIT License.